Payop/payop-api-doc/3.Withdrawal/withdrawal.md

 ### **Purpose:**

-**Retrieve a list of withdrawal methods supported for the authenticated user.**
+**Retrieve a list of withdrawal methods supported for the authenticated user and available for payouts via API.**

+**To check the methods available for settlements, please visit your merchant account and the “Withdrawals” section.**

 ### **Endpoint:**